teamrubin/teamrubin.github.io/_posts/2015-12-03-back-in-california-part-1.md

 ---
 layout: post
 title: Back in California, Part 1
-published: true
+published: false
 date: 2015-12-03 17:00:00
 ---

 And we're back (in California... for a few weeks).

 In case you missed [it](http://www.teamrubin.us/hello-from-nebraska/), we all traveled to Nebraska for Thanksgiving.
 Nebraska decided to start winter while we were visiting, so Thanksgiving was somewhat canceled: rather than heading out to the farm to see most of Ed's mom's side of the family, we hunkered down at Ed's folks' house for a nice meal, several naps, and more football games than Shelley lets Ed and Theo watch in a year.
 Everyone was happy.
-(Though we wish we could have seen everyone.)
+(Though we wish we could have seen many of the people we missed.)

 Updates from the little guy:

+- Theo met a lot more of Ed's family.
 - Theo partook in Grandma Liz's bountiful Thanksgiving meal:
     - turkey (he liked immediately)
     - celery (he warmed up to)